Killashandra (novel): Plot summary

 By this time Killashandra and Lars have fallen in love, presenting an emotional crisis for Killashandra as she cannot survive on Optheria and Lars cannot follow her to Ballybran.
 Killashandra reveals herself and volunteers to further the conspirators' plans by having Lars return her to the mainland and present himself as her rescuer.
 She will locate and sabotage the organ's hidden subliminal projector under the guise of repairing the organ, then report the human rights violations to the Federation.
 The plan succeeds and the subliminals are disabled, but Lars is now under suspicion of the government.
 To protect him from reprisal, Killashandra and a fellow Singer smuggle him off the planet under the guise of arresting him for Killashandra's kidnapping.

 At an automated trial, Killashandra speaks in Lars' defense, but when stress monitors misread her concern for him as fear, the computerized judge believes he has threatened her and finds him guilty.
 Killashandra returns to Ballybran despondent, certain she will never see Lars again.
 Meanwhile, the Federation has collected enough evidence to justify taking over Optheria and arresting its leadership, and Lars receives a retrial when it is learned that he and Killashandra were married by island custom.
 He applies to the Heptite Guild to become a Singer.
 His transition succeeds and the lovers reunite.

 Reception

-Dave Langford reviewed Killashandra for White Dwarf #77, and stated that "the plot is candyfloss nonsense throughout, but it has a certain charm.
-Turn off that brain.
-Relax and enjoy."
+Dave Langford reviewed Killashandra for White Dwarf #77, and stated that "the plot is candyfloss nonsense throughout, but it has a certain charm".

+Wendy Graham reviewed Killashandra for Adventurer magazine and stated that "It is not to be read while dieting or after signing the pledge because there is an awful lot of eating and drinking done in the story, by the way."